marcglasberg/fast_immutable_collections/README.md

 ## 3.2.
 Global ISet Configuration

-The **default** configuration of the `ISet` is `ConfigSet(isDeepEquals: true, sort: true, cacheHashCode: true)`:
+The **default** configuration of the `ISet` is `ConfigSet(isDeepEquals: true, sort: false, cacheHashCode: true)`:

 1. `isDeepEquals: true` compares by deep equality: They are equal if they have the same items in the same order.